callumcanavan/facial-keypoint-detection/README.md

 ![alt text](https://github.com/callumcanavan/facial-keypoint-detection/blob/master/images/keypoints.png?raw=true)

-This project was completed as part of the Udacity Computer Vision nanodegree which provided the notebooks and several other functionalities.
+I completed this project as part of the Udacity Computer Vision nanodegree which provided the blank notebooks and several other functionalities.
 Algorithm implementations and experiments with parameters/inputs were completed by myself.

 # Depends
 ```